-Restriction in the HSAs impact the ability of SIDS to participate in high seas fisheries under Article 35 of UNFSA.
+Restriction in the HSAs impacts the ability of SIDS to participate in high seas fisheries under Article 35 of UNFSA.
 However, this is outweighed by the fact that by applying the special management arrangements to vessels that access the HSAs, SIDs have more opportunity to strengthen MCS measures and address IUU fishing.
+The 2016 IUU Quantification Report specifically identifies the need for the current strong MCS arrangements in zone to be mirrored on the high seas to address IUU fishing.
+This includes stronger monitoring of catch and transhipment activity in HSAs.
 By allowing greater control of activity in the HSAs, this proposal actually provides a benefit to domestic development.

-Having said that, the FFA preferred approach to this issue would have been a total closure of the HSAs to all vessels as this removes the competitive fringe and IUU fishing problems that have been very apparent in the HSAs.
+Having said that, the FFA preferred approach to this issue is a total closure of the HSAs to all vessels as this removes most of the IUU fishing problems that have been very apparent in the HSAs.